-Downloads your [NIKON IMAGE SPACE] albums or the [Facebook] albums that you select.
+Downloads your [NIKON IMAGE SPACE] albums.

 If image files with voice recording or Motion Snapshot files are included in your download target, voice recording and movie files are downloaded, as well as the image files.

 In the case of [NIKON IMAGE SPACE], updated information such as location data added online will not be added to the original files after download.